A lower in sugar granola made from oats, with olive oil and a touch of honey. A versatile base recipe – get creative with your extras!

 Today’s granola contains dried cranberries and coconut flakes for a festive feel (along with mixed seeds), served with coconut yoghurt, clementines and pomegranate seeds.
 The prize for the most over used ingredient on this blog in 2015 most definitely goes to pomegranate.
 I figure there are worse ingredients to be addicted to.

 photos updated September 2017, recipe updated March 2019, and yes I’m still serving this EVERY yoga retreat.

 - 1 teaspoon vanilla extract

-- + Chopped nuts, seeds, dried fruit, coconut chips of choice.
+- + Chopped seeds, nuts, dried fruit, coconut - desiccated or chips, your choice.

 - In a large bowl toss the oats with the cinnamon and salt

-- Warm the coconut oil and honey together in a saucepan until melted and well blended.
+- Warm the olive oil and honey together in a saucepan until melted and well blended.
 Add the vanilla extract and pour over the oat mixture, coating well.

 - Allow to cool fully before transferring to an airtight glass jar where it will keep for a few weeks.